Bioinfo-Uni-Wue/rnaanalyzer/README/To-dos.md

     5. Suppress Sensitive Errors
     Avoid exposing internal paths or raw input in error messages; log safely.

+    6. Also put a filter so users cannot input same input sequence name.

 # converting to python

 with the dealine being pushed, we shall focus on python conversion now.